Mercigil/LITA_Project/CustomerSegmentation.md

 |South	|5064|
 |West	|5044|

--Total number of active and canceled subscriptions
+- Total number of active and canceled subscriptions
 ```SQL
 select  count(Canceled) as Active_Subscription
 from LITA_Project_CustomerData